Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Experiments

 \subsection{Experiments with Real Data}

-In this section, a real data experiment was conducted using a 120 kV X-ray source (Libra13UlNE, iRay, China) to generate X-rays.
+The real data experiment was conducted using a 120 kV X-ray source (Libra13UlNE, iRay, China) to generate X-rays.
 The detector used was a Flat-Panel Photon Counting Detector (EIGER2, DECTRIS, Switzerland).
 The scanned sample was a fresh pork trotter.
 Fig.~\ref{fig_13} shows the PCD-CT system and the scanned sample.
 The scanning configuration was consistent with that of the simulated data experiments.
 Fig.~\ref{fig_7} shows the sinogram data collected during the experiment.
 The first row of Fig.~\ref{fig_7} (a) shows the reference sinogram, where black stripes caused by the gaps between the FPCD panels can be observed.
 Most existing stripe artifact removal methods struggle to handle artifacts caused by defective pixels, such as these black gaps.
-To comprehensively evaluate the performance of the proposed method, linear interpolation was used to preprocess these black gaps to evaluate the performance of the proposed method comprehensively.
+To comprehensively evaluate the performance of the proposed method, linear interpolation was used to preprocess these black gaps.
 The first row of Fig.~\ref{fig_7} (b) shows the preprocessed sinogram.
 To ensure fairness in the comparison experiments, the relevant parameters of the compared methods were fine-tuned from their default settings to achieve optimal stripe artifact removal performance.